DrBrowntown/Museum-catalog/vagrant/README.md

 Now type **python database_setup.py** to initialize the database.

-Type **python lotsofmenus.py** to populate the database with restaurants and menu items.
+Type **python museumObjects.py** to populate the database with museum zones and objects.
 (Optional)

 Type **python project.py** to run the Flask web server.
-In your browser visit **http://localhost:5000** to view the restaurant menu app.
-You should be able to view, add, edit, and delete menu items and restaurants.
+In your browser visit **http://localhost:5000** to view the museum app.
+You should be able to view, add, edit, and delete objects and zones.